MollyC98/Cart315_GamePrototyping_Desktop/JOURNAL_entry01.md

 • Another problematic tool is the connector, which again has the same problem as the box, it has limitations but those are not clear within the game.

+#### The techniques or Mechanics I would like to borrow for my future projects

+• I would like to think of a complex narrative like the one as Talos Principle as I really enjoy mind twisting games.

+• The beautifully crafted environment is also an inspiration for me that I would like to borrow for my name game.

+• Multiple tools with vibid purposes, although, unlike Talos Principle, I would like to provide proper description of them to avaoid confusion in the UI.

+• Talos Principle 1 is not a hard and fast game which is a trait I eally look for in games.
+Competitive games don't intrigue me as much, therefore, I would like to borrow that as well for my future projects.

 ### Why I love this game?

 • Mind blowing fantastic OST